What Is A Binary Image?

 What Is Binary Image Processing?

 At its core, binary image processing involves applying various mathematical, morphological operations to binary images.
-They might include techniques such as dilation and erosion, which add to or subtract pixels from shapes in an image, respectively.
+They might include basic operations such as dilation and erosion, which enlarge or shrink shapes in an image, respectively.
+These can be composed into, for example, the opening operation, which has the effect of rounding corners and removing spackles, or the closing operation, which fills holes.
 Most techniques aim at either separating or connecting different parts of the image to simplify further analysis.

 For example, in a binary photo of stars, an image processing algorithm might make each star appear distinctly, easing the task of counting them.
 From object recognition and edge detection to noise reduction and feature extraction, binary image processing plays a critical role in a whole host of practical applications.